 Our Working Principles

-Magali McDuffie, filmmaker, researcher has been working with the Nyikina community for over ten years producing many short films and documentaries, living and working with community Elders, families and the broader community.
+Magali has been working with the Nyikina community for over eleven years producing many short films and documentaries, living and working with community Elders, families and the broader community.

-Alexander Malkay Hayes is a photographer, filmmaker, web developer, data scientist and researcher that has worked with many communities involving numeracy, literacy, life skills and creative arts practice projects over the last 25 years.
+Alexander Hayes ihas worked with and for many communities across Australia and New Zealand involving numeracy, literacy, life skills and creative arts practice projects over the last 25 years.

 In 2016 Alexander was given the Aboriginal name 'Malkay' as testament to his own life lessons and to his continuing close relationship with the Nyikina community of the Kimberley region, Western Australia.